-In its Decision on SCE's 2023-2025 Base WMP, Energy Safety required SCE and other IOUs to report on the progress and outcomes of studies and meetings, including next steps, lessons learned, applicable updates with timelines, and summaries of completed and planned workshops related to grid hardening.
-66 This included submitting updates related to the Joint IOU67 Covered Conductor Working Group Report, as initiated by Energy Safety's 2021 WMP Update Final Action Statements and provided initially in 2022, 68 as well as a new report that includes evaluation for: the effectiveness of undergrounding, lessons learned from applying undergrounding, various approaches to protective equipment and device settings, progress on new technologies, and effectiveness of mitigations in combination with one another.
+In its Decision on SCE's 2023-2025 Base WMP, Energy Safety required SCE and other IOUs to report on the progress and outcomes of studies and meetings, including next steps, lessons learned, applicable updates with timelines, and summaries of completed and planned workshops related to grid hardening.67 This included submitting updates related to the Joint IOU68 Covered Conductor Working Group Report, as initiated by Energy Safety's 2021 WMP Update Final Action Statements and provided initially in 2022,69 as well as a new report that includes evaluation for: the effectiveness of undergrounding, lessons learned from applying undergrounding, various approaches to protective equipment and device settings, progress on new technologies, and effectiveness of mitigations in combination with one another.

-65 Decision on SCE 2023-2025 Base WMP (October 24, 2023), pp. 84-91 (https://efiling.energysafety.ca.gov/eFiling/Getfile.aspx?fileid=55857&shareable=true, accessed June 28, 2024).
+(https://efiling.energysafety.ca.gov/eFiling/Getfile.aspx?fileid=55857&shareable=true, accessed June 28, 2024).

 In response, the joint IOUs expanded the existing Joint IOU Covered Conductor Working Group, established when responding to the initial required report in 2021, to include additional workstreams covering the required topics.
 To cover the workstreams, the IOUs conducted bi-weekly meetings to review testing results and held workshops with Energy Safety to discuss corrosion testing, aging susceptibility testing, and the status of remaining testing results.
 The IOUs concluded that the corrosion testing showed minor aluminum degradation below the covering, with copper covered conductor performing similarly to exposed bare conductors.
 As a result, SCE stated that it continues to inspect in-service covered conductor installations.
-Based on the discussions and supplemental testing results, the Joint IOUs concluded that no additional testing is warranted at this time.
-The Joint IOUs also discussed covered conductor effectiveness, shared lessons learned and practices for new technologies, and concluded that no additional technology considerations were needed.
-69
+Based on the discussions and supplemental testing results, the joint IOUs concluded that no additional testing is warranted at this time.
+The joint IOUs also discussed covered conductor effectiveness, shared lessons learned and practices for new technologies, and concluded that no additional technology considerations were needed.70

-Lastly, each IOU reviewed unit costs of covered conductor and undergrounding and gained a better understanding of cost drivers.
-To SCE stated that it does not currently have any workshops scheduled with Energy Safety in 2024 but expects to continue relevant workstreams, including joint IOU workshops as necessary.
+Lastly, each IOU reviewed unit costs of covered conductor and undergrounding and gained a better understanding of cost drivers.71 SCE stated that it does not currently have any workshops scheduled with Energy Safety in 2024 but expects to continue relevant workstreams, including joint IOU workshops as necessary.72